ginkgobioworks/gen/docs/graph_operators.md

 points.
 Any edges to or from blocks that are outside of the subgraph will be rewritten to edges to the end and start dummy nodes, respectively.

-Alternatively, users can specify the boundaries directly by entering a pair of block identifiers using the `—-start-block` and `—-end-block` options.
-Block identifiers can be obtained from visualizations or exported GFA files, where they take the role of segment names.
-They currently follow the format `m.n`, where m and n refer to the node ID in the sequence graph, and starting coordinate of the block on that node, respectively.
-This ensures consistency between multiple versions of the sequence graph, since node IDs do not change when new blocks are created.
-The end coordinate of the block can be derived from its length, but this may be made explicit in the future if advantageous (for example `m.n.l` where l is equal to the block length).
-Blocks are not stored in the database directly, but are instead inferred from nodes and edges as needed.
-This also means that a block does not have to exist _a priori_ when specifying a start or end block to create the subgraph.
-For example: if your graph contains a 10kb long block with ID 1.0 and you don't want to include the entire block, then you can enter 1.5000 as start block even though there are currently no edges that connect to that coordinate.
+Alternatively, users can specify the boundaries directly by entering a pair of block coordinates as the `—-start` and `—-end` options.
+Block coordinates follow the format `m.n`, where m and n refer to the node ID in the sequence graph, and the position on that node, respectively.
+This ensures consistency between multiple versions of the sequence graph, since node IDs do not change as the graph grows.
+This is very similar to the format used by block identifiers that can be found in visualizations or exported GFA files, where they take the role of segment names.
+In a visualization a block may be labeled as 2:10-20 in the visualization, indicating that it refers to positions 10 through 20 on node 2.
+In the GFA file the corresponding identifier would be 2.10, the second coordinate can be derived from the length of the segment.
+Therefore, to indicate a block coordinate at position 5 on a block labeled 2:10-20 in a visualization, a user would enter 2.15.

 Lastly, users can define a subgraph through a named accession instead.
 An accession also defines a part of the graph through coordinates on a linear path, but they are stored by name in the gen database. and referenced through the